 I’ve heard of data breaches being a “make or break” moment in the career of a privacy professional.
 And it’s true; we’re seeing more and more the consequences of poor data breach management placed on specific individuals and teams.
 But the other side of the coin is that, if your organization can effectively:

-- perform objective, consistent and fully documented incident risk assessment and breach notification decision, every time
+- Perform objective, consistent, and fully documented incident risk assessment and breach notification decisions, every time

 These challenges, though hefty, are no excuse.
 Any privacy professional will tell you that when it comes to managing incident breach response, “good enough” simply will not do.